bearbubble/bearbubble/ReadMe.md

 # 💫 About Me:
-<br>Hi 👋, I'm Celina a front-end developer, currently studying React!<br> my future goal is to become Full Stack. 🤓 <br> I also love to design! 🎨<br> My wish is to create meaningful applications <br>that generate changes and solutions for the adults of tomorrow. 🏡 <br><br> 💻 I am passionate about technologies <br> 🧠I love to learn new things. <br>📍Im from Buenos Aires, Argentina.
+<br>Hi 👋, I'm Celina a front-end developer, currently studying React!<br> my future goal is to become Full Stack. 🤓 <br> I also love to design! 🎨<br> My wish is to create meaningful applications <br>that generate changes and solutions for the adults of tomorrow. 🏡 <br><br> 💻 I am passionate about technologies. <br> 🧠I love to learn new things. <br>📍Im from Buenos Aires, Argentina.

 ## 🌐 Socials: